 The price of your puppy includes everything, from health testing of the parents, veterinary care for the mother and puppies, food, supplies, microchipping, and many other associated costs.

-Do your research on breed associations and make your own determination on which are important.
+Do your research on breed associations and make your determination on which are important.

 Finding a good breeder is no easy task.

-If you need help, reach out to breed associations, experienced friends, or professional dog trainers or behaviorist who can help you vet potential breeders.
+If you need help, reach out to breed associations, experienced friends, or professional dog trainers or behaviorists who can help you vet potential breeders.

 3 Little-Known Facts About Rhodesian Boxer Puppies